 Misconduct allegations or investigations

-Serious misconduct means conduct that is so serious that it may be inconsistent with the continuation of the employee's employment with the Territory.
-Serious misconduct is defined within the Fair Work Regulations.
+Serious misconduct refers to behaviour so severe that it may be incompatible with continued employment in the ACT Public Service.
+This is defined under the Fair Work Regulations.

 Police records, reportable conduct and criminal history